April 11, 2009

 After I arrived in North Carolina I was filled with remorse and confusion.
 I wrote letters of apology to Dr. Wierwille, the founder and still president of The Way; to L. Craig Martindale, the Corps director who later became the second president of The Way; and to the Connecticut leadership where I had abandoned my post.
 At some point, I wrote my Spiritual Partners.
 As far as I remember, I received kind and encouraging responses from everyone I wrote.

 Over the following few months, Martindale and I communicated via letters back and forth multiple times.
 I felt it was my duty to fulfill my Way Corps training and commitment.
 I wanted to finish what I had begun, but every fiber within me did not want to start over.
-I asked Martindale three different times to please let me begin anew at my interim year.
+I asked Martindale three different times to please let me begin anew starting with my interim year.
 But each time his answer was, "No." I was denied the option of picking up where I had left off probably because I dropped my assignment in an AWOL fashion.

 I was required to start the program over.
 So be it.

-In December 1980, I moved into a Way Home to move the Word and run Way Classes.
+In December 1980, I moved into a Way Home to move the Word and to run Way Classes.
 That's what you did in a "Way Home."
 For income, I worked selling Encyclopedia Britannica for my mom and worked as a waitress at a pub.

 I had to wait about nine months to begin The Corps process anew.
 During that time, I plummeted into self-destructive behavior with alcohol and secret promiscuity.
 Though I had been sexually active from an early age, I had never before engaged in promiscuity.